The Complete Blog Post Publishing Checklist

 - End the post with a clear call to action, preferably an opportunity to opt in to your mailing list.
 There are many plugins out there that will enable you to inject a well-designed call to action or email opt-in box to the end of every blog post, but you can simply make a written offer to your readers in the blog post itself.
 Calls to action could include inviting people to comment or share the post on Pinterest, sign up for a free downloadable gift, or check out a related post.
 Invite the reader to do an action that will benefit both them and your business.

-- Write 5-10 different post titles (headlines) for the post, and choose the most compelling one.
+- Write at least 10 different post titles (headlines) for the post, and choose the most compelling one.
 Be sure to include keyword phrases for SEO.
 (See below.)
 Does the headline offer a payoff for the reader’s time?
 Use Headline Analyzer if you need a little help.